mgallegoa/dev-container/README.md

                ██║░╚═╝░██║██║░░██║██║░╚███║╚██████╔╝███████╗███████╗
                ╚═╝░░░░░╚═╝╚═╝░░╚═╝╚═╝░░╚══╝░╚═════╝░╚══════╝╚══════╝

-My personal and custom dev-container, using https://github.com/devcontainers/ specification.
+My personal and custom dev-container:
+    1. Using https://github.com/devcontainers/ specification.
+The specification use the folder .devcontainer to build and run.
+    2. Using a Docker file to build the image.

 > [!TIP]
 > When finished the generation of the container, there is a log file in the /home/manuel/setup.log